aspose-barcode/Aspose.BarCode-API-References/english/androidjava/com.aspose.barcode.barcoderecognition/decodetype/_index.md

 ```

-Specifies that the data should be decoded with **GS1 Han Xin Code** blank specification
+Specifies that the data should be decoded with **GS1 Han Xin Code** barcode specification

 ### GS_1_QR {#GS-1-QR}
 ```